turbot/steampipe-mod-azure-insights/dashboards/network/docs/network_interface_detail.md

 This dashboard answers the following questions:

-- How many network interface are in each subscription, resource group and region?
+- How is the network interface configured?
 - What tags are applied?
-- How is the network interface detail configured?
+- Which network security groups and virtual machines is it attached to?
-- How many virtual machines, public ip and network security group is it attached to?
+- What relationships does the network interface have with other resources?